-Applicants are required to make a 7-minute oral presentation (in Japanese or English) about their academic (work) activities up to the time of application and about their research plans after entering the Graduate School, using a computer or other device connected to the online video conference system via a URL designated by the Graduate School of Life Sciences.
-The presentation will be followed by a question-and-answer session.
-In the question-and-answer session, in addition to several questions on basic academic skills, specialized knowledge will be evaluated through a discussion of the content of the presentation.
-Details will be announced separately after the application.
+Applicants are required to give a 10-minute oral presentation (in Japanese or English) on their reasons for applying to the Graduate School of Life Sciences and their research plans after admission to the Graduate School, using presentation software by accessing the URL of the online video conferencing system designated by the Graduate School of Life Sciences.
+The presentation will be followed by a question and answer session.
+Details will be provided separately after application.

-In order to be sure that the examination will be conducted without problems on the actual day of the examination, a preliminary connection test will be held on July 19 (Sat).
+In order to be sure that the examination will be conducted without problems on the actual day of the examination, a preliminary connection test will be held on June 14 (Saturday).
 Details will be provided separately after application.